Ella: Test Anxiety

 Pre-Apollo Score: 145

 Ella came to Apollo as a total LSAT beginner who was anxious about the LSAT because of her poor experiences with standardized tests in the past.
-The Logic Games section was especially confusing to her - it felt like learning a new language.
-She was unable to finish any of the sections on time, but Logic Games was especially slow.
-On a good day, she was lucky to get through two out of four games in the allotted 35 minutes.
+She was unable to finish any of the sections on time, but Reading Comprehension was especially slow.
+On a good day, she was lucky to get through two out of four passages in the allotted 35 minutes.

 She suspected that a previously diagnosed learning difference was partially to blame for these issues.
 She knew that LSAT accommodations were available, but had no idea how to approach the intimidating and confusing process of applying for them.